 Suit Num and Points:

-For each suit, you can specify the number of cards required for the suit, as well as the strength (in HCPs) of the suit.
+For each suit, you can specify the number of cards required for the suit, as well as the strength (in HCP or specific cards) of the suit.

 Specifying Suit Quantity:

 The number of cards may be specified such as <4, 2-5, >C, >=D, <H, =H or, as explained above, x.

 >C means more of the suit than there are Clubs.

 >=D means more than or equal to the number of Diamonds, etc.

 See the previous section for an explanation of using the x field.
 In addition to having "x" fields, a non-x field may use >x, >=x, <x, or <=x, where the suit is compared to whichever suit meets the "x" specs.